grantcurell/anki-voice/FOR_DEV.md

    - App stores JWT and user_id in iOS Keychain
    - App shows "Signed in" status

-3. **User links AnkiWeb account**
+3. **Sync credentials are auto-generated**
-   - App shows "Link AnkiWeb Account" button
+   - When user registers/logs in, sync credentials are automatically created
-   - User taps button, enters AnkiWeb email and password
+   - User can access `https://api.grantcurell.com/anki/sync-setup` to view credentials
-   - App calls `POST https://api.grantcurell.com/anki/link` with credentials
+   - Credentials are used to configure Anki Desktop to sync with self-hosted server
    - Backend encrypts credentials (libsodium sealed box)
    - Backend creates tenant in Kubernetes (namespace, PVC, Deployment, etc.)
    - Backend stores encrypted credentials in database